Skip to main content

 Flow activation per variant

-Variants can control which flows are available during a conversation.
+Variants control which flows are available during a conversation.
 Each variant supports two fields:

 • active_flows – a list of flow names that are enabled for this variant